Ribokinase

-Thus, the two substrates of this enzyme are ATP and -ribose, whereas its two products are ADP and -ribose 5-phosphate.
+The enzyme originally characterised from calf liver and Lactobacillus plantarum converts the pentose sugar, D-ribose (shown in its open-chain aldehydo form), to ribose 5-phosphate by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).

 The systematic name of this enzyme class is ATP:-ribose 5-phosphotransferase.
 Other names in common use include deoxyribokinase, ribokinase (phosphorylating), and -ribokinase.
-This enzyme participates in pentose phosphate pathway.

 Ribokinase (RK) belongs to the phosphofructokinase B (PfkB) family of sugar kinases.
 Other members of this family (also known as the RK family) include adenosine kinase (AK), inosine-guanosine kinase, fructokinase, and 1-phosphofructokinase.
 The members of the PfkB/RK family are identified by the presence of three conserved sequence motifs and the enzymatic activity of this family of protein generally shows a dependence on the presence of pentavalent ions.
 The conserved NXXE motif, which is a distinctive property of the PfkB family of proteins, is involved in pentavalent ion dependency.
 The structures of RK and several other PfK family of proteins have been determined from a number of organisms.
 Despite low sequence similarity between AdK and other PfkB family of proteins, these proteins are quite similar at structural levels.